 - If you are using Windows 8 or higher and have configured a Microsoft account to log in (Kon-Boot only works with local logins)

 - Some networked computers which use Windows domain management credentials instead of traditional logins

 Be sure to also read the official Kon-Boot page before purchasing as it also includes additional support notes which at the time of writing may change as Kon-Boot is updated.

 This software won’t always work so before trying this we recommend to try another technique which you can find here:

-Once your done with Kon-Boot you can temporary login, once logged in you will need to set a new password by going into Control panel –> user accounts and change password.
+Once you’re done with Kon-Boot you can temporary login, once logged in you will need to set a new password by going to Control panel –> user accounts and change password.

 If you don’t do this the old password will come back on the next reboot.

 If Kon-Boot fails then we recommend trying this method, unlike Kon-Boot this allows you to reset the password and put a new one instead of bypassing it completely.
 This method uses a Linux live CD or USB to modify some files which will allow you to use the command prompt to reset the password.